 We are going to build on yesterday's habit by coming up with some ideas that will add protein plus make you a veggie ninja.
 I have listed some ideas below for getting some veggies in your diet but pay special attention to the soup and chili recipes.
 Those are great for a nice breakfast soup!

 If you want to take your health to the next level, you need to become a Veggie Ninja!
 Everyone knows about salads— but eating veggies is about so much more!
 There's green juices, green smoothies, veggie lasagna, veggie soup, fermented veggies, marinated veggies, pureed veggies… for a start…

 Veggie Ninjas frequent the produce section to try new vegetables regularly but they can also be found at Farmer's Markets and meeting other veggie ninjas at CSA (community supported agriculture) events.

-Try making some Avocado Chocolate Pudding, trust me, you can’t taste the avocado.
+Try making some Avocado Chocolate Dessert, trust me, you can't taste the avocado.

 Add veggies to chili, like my Summer Chipotle Chili which tastes great year round.

 Make super easy chicken and spinach soup, no one will know you took a shortcut.

 This Chicken Soup is packed full of veggies.

 Add a salad to every meal.
 When I first started the transition to a healthier lifestyle, the first thing I did was to add this RX Salad before dinner at night.
 You can try it in a jar and take it to work!
 Add some grilled chicken or a can of tuna!